modcommunity/how-to-install-mods-in-death-stranding-for-pc/README.md

 </div>

 A guide on how to **install mods** in **Death Stranding** on PC.
-This guide will walk you through the steps of modding the game using mod managers like [Vortex](https://www.nexusmods.com/about/vortex/) and trusted sources such as [Nexus Mods](https://www.nexusmods.com/deathstranding).
+This guide will use trusted sources such as [Nexus Mods](https://www.nexusmods.com/).
+Unfortunately, as far as we're aware, there are no supported mod managers like [Vortex](https://www.nexusmods.com/about/vortex/) for Death Stranding.

 This guide is written for **Windows users**.
 However, some steps can be adapted for Linux users running the game through Proton or [Lutris](https://lutris.net/).